 What Is Hurricane Insurance?

 Hurricane insurance covers damage caused by strong winds, heavy rains, and flooding resulting from hurricanes or tropical storms.
 It typically consists of a combination of policies—homeowners insurance, windstorm coverage, and flood insurance.
-Standard homeowners policies often don’t cover flood or wind-related damages, so additional policies may be necessary.
+Standard homeowners insurance policies often don’t cover flood or wind-related damages, so additional policies may be necessary.
 By combining these coverages, homeowners can protect both the structure of their property and personal belongings.

 Why Is It Important?

 Hurricanes can cause extensive destruction, often requiring considerable financial resources for recovery.
 Without proper protection, covering repair costs or replacing lost belongings can be overwhelming.
 Are you prepared to face these expenses on your own?
 Hurricane insurance provides peace of mind by minimizing financial strain after a storm.
 It’s especially vital for those living in high-risk areas where storms are frequent and intense.
+Consulting with an insurance professional can help tailor insurance plans that adequately cover potential damages from hurricanes.

 Key Requirements for Hurricane Insurance Coverage